 Presenting the planned content in an effective manner to ensure that the students stay engaged in the class and provide meaningful assessment and feedback.

 This helps the teacher assess the effectiveness of her objectives, critically evaluate his/her lesson presentation, judge what went wrong, and fix it for the future.

-A successful lesson plan is not the one that ends up achieving-it-all, rather is the one that makes sure the class included meaningful learning experiences between the students and the facilitator.
+A successful lesson plan is not the one that ends up achieving it all, rather is the one that makes sure the class includes meaningful learning experiences between the students and the facilitator.
 SMART goals need to be set!

 A lesson plan should have these components: